 Step 6: Let the Sofa Air Out

 After treating for dust mites, it’s important to let the futon seat air out.
-This will help remove any remaining dust mite allergens and allow the fabric to dry completely.
+This will help remove any remaining dust mite pollen and allow the fabric to dry completely.
 Here are four steps to ensure proper airing out of your tingling futon seat:

 1. Open windows in the room where the futon seat is located if possible, allowing fresh air to circulate around the furniture as much as possible.